RumyanaA/NodejsHomework/README.md

 ## Config setup:
 #### Go to config directory
-* Open UserInput.txt and add a city
+* Open UserInput.txt and add a city and your email
   * Example:
 `{
-    "city":"sofia"
+    "city":"sofia",
+    "email":"yourEmail@example.com"
 }`
 * Open loggerPath.js and put the absolute path for NodejsHomework/logs/ErrorLogs.log